Ermilin/ermilin.github.io/src/_posts/GSAP-Marquee.md

 ### Animation

 1. Each item animates from its initial position to the total width of every element combined
-1. When the element has reached the end, it has to place itself at the end of the row, we do this with a modulus of the total width using gsap.utils.wrap()
+1. When the element has reached the end, it has to place itself at the end of the row, this is done with a modulus of the total width using gsap.utils.wrap()
 1. **delta** is either **1** or **-1** depending on the direction of the animation

 ```javascript